Protected Areas in Québec

 Any activity carried out on all or a portion of a protected area must not alter its basic biological characteristics.
 In cases of conflict, the conservation of nature has priority.

 In 1996, the Québec government adopted a Strategy for the Implementation of the Convention on Biological Diversity within its borders.
-The strategy, whose implementation is coordinated by the Minister of Sustainable Development, the Environment and the Fight against Climate Change, has already outlined major objectives with respect to protected areas.
+The strategy, whose implementation is coordinated by the Minister of the Environment and the Fight against Climate Change, has already outlined major objectives with respect to protected areas.
 Via the strategy, Québec emphasizes that protected areas are a key element in maintaining the diversity of species, ecosystems and wild genetic resources, as well as for attaining the objectives of sustainable development.

 On environmental, ecological, scientific, educational, social, cultural, spiritual and economic levels, protected areas provide a wide variety of benefits.